 - Open Door budget

-Open Door is dedicated to promoting retention and longevity in all positions, therefore, wishes to remain above the 75th percentile of the average of comparability data when determining pay ranges for all positions, unless otherwise contraindicated by budgetary concerns.
+Open Door is dedicated to promoting retention and longevity in all positions, therefore, wishes to remain above the 80th percentile of the average of comparability data when determining pay ranges for all positions, unless otherwise contraindicated by budgetary concerns.
 The approved executive compensation template will be utilized to calculate pay increases annually for executive staff.

-- Maintain a copy of any other comparability data obtained and relied upon and how the data were obtained.
+- Maintain a copy of any other comparability data obtained and relied upon and how the data were obtained

 - Chief Executive Director Evaluation